 - Easy Administration: 401(k) Plan administration is now easier and more cost-effective than ever with Internet options available to small employers.
 In addition, IRA Financial Group offers record-keeping and third-party administration services for your plan.
 This allows you to spend more time focusing on your business and less on your plan.

 - You Can Participate: You are eligible to participate in the company 401(k) plan if you are an owner or an employee of the company that sponsors the 401(k) plan.
 Current regulations allow plan participants to contribute up to $19,500 of their income on a pre-tax basis each year.
-Or $26,000 if over the age of 50.
+Or $26,000 if at least age 50.
 Therefore, in addition to your tax savings for offering the plan and providing matching contributions, you’ll receive tax savings for participating in the plan.
 This savings can be substantial.
-An owner in the 35% tax bracket who makes the maximum contribution saves approximately $6,800 in taxes in 2020.
+An owner in the 35% tax bracket who makes the maximum contribution saves approximately $6,800 in taxes in 2021.